3D audio and ambisonics

 What is it?

 3D audio, or spatial audio, uses sound objects to place sounds around you in the environment.
-The effect is similar to gaming, where sounds from characters appear to come from the direction they appear from.
+The effect is similar to gaming, where sounds appear to come from a particular direction.

 ECHOES enables spatial audio by using its existing system to place sound triggers (or Echoes) which then play sounds (Elements) which have fixed GPS coordinates.
 These sounds are then spatialised around the listener, creating a 'real' environment in which you can approach and walk around sound objects.